 LEADERSHIP PRINCIPLE: The higher up the leadership ladder we go only increases the depth of our service.
 Do you want to be a leader?
 Develop a servant’s heart.
 Leadership flows out of service.

 5. The call of Jesus to His disciples went far beyond what the other rabbis expected of their disciples.
 In Mark 8:34-38 Jesus said things that no other rabbi would say.
 “If any one would come after me, let him deny himself and take up his cross and follow me…” The implication was strong that at some point, the disciples could expect to lose their lives in the service of Jesus.
 No other rabbi would ever teach this way.
 The cost of following Jesus was great, but the reward was even greater.

 LEADERSHIP PRINCIPLE: Let’s not be afraid to challenge people.
 It’s easy as leaders to fall into the trap of catering to peoples’ comfort zones.
 Be sensitive to the Holy Spirit and to people’s needs but don’t hesitate to call them “higher up and further in” as C. S. Lewis would say!

-Would you join our support team as Annie and I develop leaders here in the US and in Brazil?
+Would you join our support team as Annie and I develop leaders here in the US, Africa, South America, and India?
 We would love to have you on our team!
 Just click here.
-Obrigado!
+Thanks so much!